 Brunnera 'Jack Frost' Description

 Brunnera Jack Frost continues to be one of the best selling shade ground cover on the market today.
 Elegant, deer resistant foliage emerges in spring growing into broad, heart-shaped silver leaves etched by emerald-green veins creating a crackled pattern.
-A washed in shimmering silver foliage, it practically glows especially in darker shade parts of the garden.
+Its shimmering silver foliage practically glows especially in darker shade parts of the garden.

 In spring, delicate sprays of 100's of bright blue forget-me-not flowers dance above the plant.
 Refined and quick to mature in the garden, growing up to 15-18" tall and wide.

 Excellent cold tolerance.
 Easy to grow in light shade and well-drained soil high in organic matter.

 Recommended For You:

 Brunnera 'Jack Frost'

 - Common name: